ARTICLE I. NAME

 SECTION 3.
 REQUIREMENTS FOR ACTIVE FELLOWS

 A Fellow shall at the time of application to join and at all times thereafter fulfill all the following requirements: (a) Be a diplomat of the American Board of Radiology or other equivalent board as determined by the Board of Directors. (b) Exhibit demonstrated excellence in the discipline of breast imaging by having (i) authored publications on clinical or research aspects of breast imaging, (ii) been recognized as a teacher in the area of breast imaging, and/or (iii) been recognized for clinical expertise in breast imaging at the regional or national level.
 An objective scoring system is used for accessing applications for Active Fellow status.
 Active Fellows shall have the same rights as General Members, may hold office, and shall be subject to the dues and/or assessments and obligations as set forth in Section 2 of this Article.
-To apply for fellowship, a General Member must have been a General Member of the Society for at least one year and must request a minimum of at least two supporting letters from current Active Fellows in good standing.
+To apply for fellowship, a General Member must have been a General Member of the Society for at least five years and must request a minimum of at least two supporting letters from current Active Fellows in good standing.

 SECTION 4.
 REQUIREMENTS FOR MEMBERS IN TRAINING

 Members in Training are those individuals who are board certified / board eligible and participating in a fellowship in breast imaging as documented by a letter from the director of the training program or who are physicians currently enrolled in a radiology residency program as documented by the program director.
 Membership in training will be awarded for one fiscal year.
 If the fellowship continues, a new letter will need to be submitted.
 Members in Training shall have the same rights of General Members except the right to vote or hold office and are exempt from dues and assessments.